ietf-wg-cellar/matroska-specification/index_matroska.md

 `Matroska Player`:
 : A `Matroska Reader` with a primary purpose of playing audiovisual files, including `Matroska` documents.

+`Matroska Writer`:
+: A data writer that creates `Matroska` documents.

 # Matroska Overview

 ## Principles